directus-labs/guest-authoring/implementing-pagination-and-infinite-scrolling-in-nextjs/index.md

 }
 ```

 Here a Server Action is created which is used to fetch all posts and pass the result as props to the `PostList` component.
-If you navigate to `http://localhost:3000` in your browser you should see the following:
+If you navigate to `http://localhost:3000` in your browser you should see all your posts:

 ![All items from the posts collection in your Directus project](all-posts.png)